2SGo2Cloud/alz-prodlike-lab/README.md

 ## Default deployment resources

-The default deployment will not deploy any costly resources.
-It deploys approximately 260 objects where most of it is policy definitions and assignments.
+The default deployment will not deploy any costly resources, but there will be an automation account and a log analytics workspace.
+It deploys approximately 260 objects where most are policy definitions and assignments.

-Log analytics workspace and automation account is also created.

 ## Add connectivity

 You need to decide on Hub/Spoke or Virtual WAN.
-Both is possible with this module.
+Both is possible with this module, but if you enable connectivity Hub & Spoke is the default.

-- Set the "deploy_connectivity_resources" property to true.
+- Set the "deploy_connectivity_resources" variable to true.
-- Uncomment the part of locals.connectivity_settings.tf to use for either Hub & Spoke or Virtual WAN.
-- Uncomment #configure_connectivity_resources in main.tf.
+- Default connectivity configuration is Hub & Spoke.
+- Update settings.connectivity.tf to get Virtual WAN (the config is commented out in this file).

 ## More information